-My office hours are 12-12:50 on Mondays, Tuesdays, Thursdays and Fridays, in 216 Bond Hall.
-My phone number is 650 7569 and my e-mail is amites.sarkar@wwu.edu
+My office hours are $2-2:50~\mathrm{pm}$ on Mondays, Tuesdays, Wednesdays and Thursdays, in 216 Bond Hall.

+My e-mail is amites.sarkar@wwu.edu.

 Course objectives

 The successful student will demonstrate:

 - 1. Proficiency in writing and presenting clear, complete and correct mathematical proofs. - 2.
 An understanding of the principles of mathematical induction. - 3.
 An understanding of the properties and principles of divisibility, including the Euclidean algorithm. - 4.
 Knowledge of the proof of the Fundamental Theorem of Arithmetic, and its applications. - 5.
 Knowledge of basic facts about the prime numbers, and the proof of the infinitude of primes. - 6.
 Competence in congruence arithmetic and use of the Chinese remainder theorem. - 7.
 Knowledge of the proofs of Fermat's and Wilson's Theorems and their applications.